 Each Unearthing Science class will be assigned a University of Sydney researcher who will go through the “How To” of designing a scientific project, working directly with teachers and students.

-Support will be provided through guides on how to design good scientific experiments, and how to maximise the ‘portable labs’.
-Teachers can follow our recommended lesson plan, or work with us to tailor the program to suit the needs of the classroom.
+Teachers can follow our recommended lesson plan, or work with their guide to tailor the program to suit them.